Yogic teachings are in their essence straightforward and practical tools to bring one into direct communion with God.

-Kriyaji often refers to sacred yogic scriptures such as 'The Yoga Sutras of Patanjali' and in following the guidelines set out by this Siddha, she often states that three elements are needed of equal importance for a successful practice, and to attain liberation, enlightenment.
+Kriyaji often refers to sacred yogic scriptures such as 'The Yoga Sutras of Patanjali' and in following the guidelines set out by this Siddhas, She often states that three elements are needed of equal importance for a successful practice, and to attain liberation, enlightenment.
 These elements are: Tapas, Swadhay, and Ishwara Pranidhan.
 Tapas translates as 'intense and constant practice'.
 Swadhay as 'self-observation or self-study' and Ishwara Pranidhan as 'devotion to God.'

 All of these elements are amply found also in Karma Yoga, which is why Kriyaji presents this practice as of supreme importance at this time of history.
 This practice renders quick and visible results of effort.

 Kriyaji demonstrates how the practices of Hatha Yoga, Pranayama and Meditation, can bring the disciple to their own direct perception of the Divine.

 Hatha Yoga is taught by Kriyaji in an original way.
 From Cosmic Consciousness, a clear way towards understanding and tuning into the body consciousness is the primary work that gives birth to Yoga.
 Her approach is different and based on Divine alignment, which unfolds like the emerging and opening of a lotus.
 The students will be introduced to sequences that incorporate all the elements of Yoga, like a moving meditation through the performance of asanas, mudras and breath work.